Crockpot Chili, this crockpot chili goes together in minutes, is slowly simmered for hours and which makes for max flavor!

-Slow Cooker Chili, an easy recipe for the best chili ever, plus stove top and oven directions!
+Slow cooker Chili is an easy recipe for the best chili ever, plus I’ve included stove top and oven directions!

 Classic Beef Chili, is one of those iconic comforting dishes we all make again and again.
 I have been making this recipe for years and years and it is the best we have ever tasted.

 It’s super simple, just tomato sauce, ground beef, pinto beans, and lots of spices.
 Normally, I will make it on the stovetop or even in the oven, but I wanted to make an even easier version – in the slow cooker!